iProov/flutter/README.md

 ## Sample code

 For a simple iProov experience that is ready to run out-of-the-box, check out the Flutter example project which also makes use of the Dart API Client.

+In the example app folder, copy the `credentials.example.dart` file to `credentials.dart` and add your credentials obtained from the [iProov portal](https://portal.iproov.com/).

 > NOTE: iProov is not supported on the iOS or Android simulator, you must use a physical device in order to iProov.